Baltimore judge clears second officer in Freddie Gray death

 Goodson, 46, was the driver of a police transport van in which Gray broke his neck in April 2015.
 He had also faced three counts of manslaughter, and single counts of reckless endangerment, second-degree assault and misconduct in office.

-Attorneys for each side declined to comment following the ruling, citing a court gag order.
+Attorneys for each side declined to comment following the ruling, citing a gag order imposed by the court as a result of the multiple cases that remained to be prosecuted.

 Goodson, a soft-spoken man who was visibly nervous during the proceedings, smiled upon hearing the verdict.